paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-905-the-air-staff.md

 ## § 9039.
 Chief of Chaplains: appointment; duties
 **(a) Chief of Chaplains.—**

-(1) There is a Chief of Chaplains in the Air Force, appointed by the President, by and with the advice and consent of the Senate, from officers of the Air Force designated under [section 9067(h) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section9067/h&num=0&edition=prelim) as chaplains who—
+(1) There is a Chief of Chaplains for the Air Force and the Space Force, appointed by the President, by and with the advice and consent of the Senate, from officers of the Air Force designated under [section 9067(h) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section9067/h&num=0&edition=prelim) as chaplains who—

   (A) are serving on active duty; and